MBSE-MASC/mbse-masc/EngineeringNotebooks/HERNAN_Journal.md

 This notebook's purpose is to keep track of my work done in the project and for the team.

+# Semester 2 Journal

+## Sprint 1

+Tasks part of

+* Met with customer
+* Got the final product vision for semester
+* Got final feedback for models
+* Remake of models
+* Research on FMEA plugin

+**01/12/2024**
+* First customer meeting of the semester
+* Established final goals for the semester
+* Feedback on last semester deliverables

+**01/15/2024**
+* Started the rework of models
+* Plan on how to remodel all the models

+**01/20/2024**
+* Started research on the FMEA plugin
+* Read papers and some lit review on the topic

+**01/30/2024**
+* A basic understanding of FMEA was reached and presented to team
+* Most models were remade

+**02/13/2024**
+* Spoke to Kathryn(customer) to get feedback on newer models and begin the FMEA process
+* All models were good, with minor tweaks

+In this sprint, the team started by having a meeting our customer to decide on what we needed to do for the semester.
+We looked over what we did last semester, got some feedback, and then we go to work on redoing our models based on what we learned.
+Alongside that, I started digging into this FMEA plugin – a bunch of reading and trying to wrap my head around it.
+By the end of the month, I got a decent grip on FMEA and shared the gist with the team.
+Most of the models were already in a good place by then.
+Fast forward to mid-February, and after a catch-up with Kathryn, our customer, it turns out we're on the right track with the models, just needed a few tweaks here and there.

+## Sprint 2

+**02/14/2024**
+* Worked on the small model mistakes shown by Kathryn.
+* Started producing requirements based on stakeholder needs for both the subsystem level and component level of the system.

+**02/15/2024**
+* Met with Kathryn once more to check on the generated requirements
+* Workstation to understand the FMEA plugin
+* Started the FMEA work

 # Semester 1 Journal
 ## Sprint 1